 I’m blown away by the pace of journalism these days – but also, more importantly, the quality.
 In Mexico I used to surf a lot of news sites to try to get a grasp of what was going on in the country: El Universal, La Jornada, Milenio, Proceso, Nexos, The News and several others.
 But over the past couple months Animal Politico has pretty much become my one-stop-shop for news.
-In comparison, all the other Mexican news sites look like they are stuck in the 20th century.
+By comparison, all the other Mexican news sites look like they are stuck in the 20th century.

 Within four hours of the release of Cuban dissident and Maleconazo leader, Eduardo Díaz Fleitas, Animal Político journalist José Merino scored a telephone interview.
 How’d this happen?
 Through a tweet by Yoani Sánchez that was re-tweeted by the ever-impressive @tipographo.